digitaltwin-run/dock2tauri/README.md

 - **macOS**: .dmg, .app bundle

 ### Manual Packaging (Fedora Workaround)
-On Fedora systems where Tauri CLI may not generate bundles, use the manual packaging script:
+On some Fedora systems, the Tauri CLI may not generate bundles despite successful builds.
+Use the manual packaging script as a workaround:
 ```bash
 ./scripts/build-bundles.sh
 ```